 Morris County, New Jersey, has something to offer on both accounts.
-With nearly 2,000 houses on the market—and opportunities for new residential construction—as well as a variety of cultural, natural and recreational amenities, you can create the life you desire for you and your family in Morris County.
+With nearly 2,000 houses on the market—and opportunities for new residential construction—as well as a variety of cultural, natural, and recreational amenities, you can create the life you desire for yourself and your family in Morris County.

 Is Morris County a Good Place to Live?